 One of the tricky elements of performing a Sharpe Ratio analysis is determining what to use for the risk-free rate of return.
 When analyzing stocks, the 10-year U.S. government bond yield is often used, as the probability of a default from the U.S. Government is generally assumed to be zero.

 However, this article will be analyzing both stocks and bonds, so using a 10-year bond yield as the risk-free rate would be inappropriate (as it will assign a Sharpe Ratio of zero to fixed-income instruments).
 Accordingly, the yield on the 3-month U.S. Treasury Bill will be used as the risk-free rate of return throughout this article.

-For your reference, the long-term time series for 3-month Treasury Bill yields can be seen below.
+For your reference, the 3-month Treasury Bill yield over the past year can be seen below.